 Palliative Relief of a symptom (for example, pain) rather than cure of the disease.
 PET scan Positron emission tomography.
 This scan is normally done in children who have Hodgkin lymphoma.
 A very small amount of a radioactive substance is injected into the bloodstream, which can show up cancer cells on a scan.
 Platelet A type of blood cell that helps the blood to clot.
 PRN Medicines to take when required.

 Prognosis The expected outcome of a disease and its treatment.

-Prosthesis An artificial replacement of something - for example, a bone.
+Prosthesis An artificial replacement for a missing or damaged part of the body, such as a bone or heart valve.
 Pulmonary To do with the lungs.

-Pulmonary function tests Tests that measure how well the lungs take in and breathe out air, and also how well they move oxygen into the bloodstream.
+Pulmonary function tests Tests that measure how well the lungs take in and breathe out air and also how well they move oxygen into the bloodstream.
 Your child breathes through a mouthpiece connected to a special machine called a spirometer.
 Radiotherapy The use of high-energy X-rays to destroy cancer cells.

-Red blood cell Blood cells that carry oxygen around the body.
+Red blood cells Blood cells that carry oxygen around the body.
 The part that contains iron called haemoglobin gives blood its red colour.
 Refractory Resistant to treatment.

 Relapse The return of a disease after previous treatment.
 Remission There is no evidence of the disease being present, using the available tests.
 Renal To do with the kidneys.

 Sarcoma A tumour that forms in bone, muscles, fat or cartilage cells.
+Stem cell Special cells that can turn into many different types of cells.
+Subcutaneous (SC) Under the skin.